STEP 1: REDUCE YOUR CONSUMPTION OF ADDED SUGARS

 Different nations have different breakfast traditions.
 The big American breakfast contrasts directly with the French ‘petit jeuner’ or ‘small lunch’.
 The key word here is ‘small’.

 The greatest problem is, that like snacks, breakfast foods are often little more than desserts in disguise containing vast quantities of processed carbohydrates and sugar.
+One of the main ways to succeed with a Banting weight loss diet or a keto weight loss diet, is to forego sugar altogether.

 Breakfast cereals, particularly those that target children are among the worst offenders.
 On average they contain 40% more sugar than those that target adults.
 Not surprisingly, almost all cereals for children contain sugar and ten of them contain more than 50% sugar by weight.
 Only 5.5 percent met the standard for ‘low sugar’.
 In diets of children under age eight, breakfast cereals rank only behind candy, cookies, ice cream and sugared drinks as sources of dietary sugar.